larsgeorge/jmxtoolkit/README.rst

     Exit code -> 2
     Done.

 Note: The use of the -v verbose option defies the intended use of a check as it outputs more than just the exit codes, but it is useful to test the command and hence its use in this example.

 Optionally a message can be specified that is output on the console, and which is typically used and displayed by tools like Nagios::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit \
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit \
       -u "service:jmx:rmi:///jndi/rmi://master.foobar.com:10001/jmxrmi" \
       -o "hadoop:name=FSNamesystemState,service=NameNode" -q CapacityRemaining \
       -w "0:OK%3A%20%7B0%7D|2:WARN%3A%20%7B0%7D:16583540879360:<|1:FAILED%3A%20%7B0%7D:8291770439680:<"